Timothy Jones Jr.: Discovery of bodies

 Elias was the first autopsy performed.
 Ross noted that the body was in two separate trash bags and was clothed in a short-sleeved Saxe Gotha shirt.
 The report indicated that there was "tissue loss at neck; skeletonization at hands, decomposition, skin discoloration, internal organs decomposing, no natural disease, fracture of bone in neck shows strangulation."
 Merah, the second autopsy, was reportedly unclothed.
 Ross indicated that the child's left hand was missing and that there was significant tissue loss on her body.
 Gabriel's autopsy reported that he had "2 parallel lines on side of neck indicative of a ligature, made by something wide such as a belt or sash."
 Abigail, the fourth autopsy, had an empty stomach and had the least amount of decomposition.
 Lastly, the fifth autopsy, Nahtahn, revealed that the child's knee was cut with a saw or other sharp object.
 The body also had an incisor injury on the left femur.
 Ross determined the cause of death for all five children to be asphyxiation due to manual strangulation, listing each death as a homicide, but was unable to identify a specific time of death because of decay.
 Further, there was only one child with food in their stomach.
 Therefore, Ross posited that the children could have already been weak when they were murdered.

 Jones was extradited to South Carolina.
-The acting sheriff of Lexington County, South Carolina, stated that Jones initially refused to indicate why he murdered his children.
+The acting sheriff of Lexington County, South Carolina stated that Jones initially refused to indicate why he murdered his children.
 According to court records, Jones struggled with feelings of anxiety, betrayal, and mistrust.
 Later, Jones admitted that he feared his children would kill him.
 Court records indicated that Jones claimed he feared his kids were "going to kill him, chop him up and feed him to the dogs."
 Jones was put on suicide watch in jail.

-The trial
+Trial

+The trial was streamed live in full on YouTube in May of 2019.